Season’s Greetings from the KE team. Click here for our festive opening hours.

 All nationalities require a visa.
 KE will apply for the visa for you and the visa fee is included in your holiday cost.

-A visa approval letter will be given to you with your airtickets (either in Delhi or in Kathmandu) prior to your check-in for the onward flight to Paro in Bhutan and your passport will be stamped on arrival in Paro.
+Your individual visas will be issued to you in Kathmandu prior to your check-in for the flight to Paro in Bhutan and your passport will be stamped on arrival in Paro.

 Dengue fever is a known risk in places visited.
 It is a tropical viral disease spread by daytime biting mosquitoes.
 There is currently no vaccine or prophylaxis available and therefore the best form of prevention is to avoid being bitten.
 We recommend you take precautions to avoid mosquito bites.